 The Bulletin also features reports of selected conferences, and now includes a dedicated postgraduate bulletin board.
 We also have a book series, Research Monographs in French Series (Legenda), in which some of the most important work in the area has appeared in recent years.
 Our annual conference provides a forum for researchers and postgraduate students to present and discuss some of the newest scholarship, and we are pleased to be able to invite four keynote speakers each year from among the leading international scholars in the field.
 Central to our work is renewal of the subject area through support of postgraduates, and we arrange an annual workshop for research students as well as providing generous grants to allow our members to organise events in their own departments.
 The Society is responsible for awarding annual awards to students and scholars at every career stage: the R.H.
 Gapper Undergraduate and Postgraduate Essay Prizes; the Malcolm Bowie Prize for the best article in any area of French studies published by an early career researcher; and the R.H.
 Gapper Book Prize for the best book published by a scholar working in Britain or Ireland in French studies.

 In what is an increasingly challenging context for research and teaching in Modern Languages, the Society also continues to lobby government, the research councils and other bodies on behalf of our membership regarding issues related to our subject area.
 These range from defending the importance of the Year Abroad in the Brexit era, the essential value of the arts and humanities, and the close ties between the French studies community and our colleagues across Europe.
 As governments continue to wrangle over the ‘ifs’ and ‘whens’ of the UK’s withdrawal from the European Union, we hold strongly to the conviction that we need more, not less, cultural exchange and that the future of the continent depends on cooperation and acceptance.
-We support Open Access for the dissemination of research, and, just as in the Middle Ages, a continent in which research has no borders and scholars are citizens of the world.
+We support Open Access for the dissemination of research, and, just as in the Enlightenment, a continent in which research has no borders and scholars are citizens of the world.
 If you are not yet a member of the Society, we hope you will consider taking out a subscription now, at a time when strength is measured in numbers.
 There are many benefits to membership, outlined elsewhere on the site – but the principal one remains the opportunity to join our dynamic community of almost 500 students and scholars from over twenty countries, all of whom share a commitment to French studies in all its twenty-first-century breadth and complexity.

 President of the Society for French Studies